 Not unlike an ephemeral sand castle, interesting beach features and forms are constantly being made and destroyed by waves and swash (the sheet of water that washes up and down the beach, carrying sediments with it).
 The changing beachscape may include:

 No, that white sudsy mess is not soap or sludge.
 The sea foam that appears at the shore is actually a natural occurrence that is typically not harmful to you or the environment (though you may want to take caution with foams that have a weird odor since these may not be “typical”).
 Natural sea foam forms by waves churning up organic matter (from seaweeds, algae, and other marine plant life).
 The organic material acts like a surfactant (just like soap) and creates bubbles when agitated.
 Sometimes, a thin coating of mud attaches to the bubbles, leaving a film of gray behind on the sand.
-For more on this froth-forming phenomenon, see Popular Science’s What Is Sea Foam?
-Where Does It Come From?
+For more on this froth-forming phenomenon, see the National Oceanic and Atmospheric Administration What is sea foam? page and What Is Sea Foam?
+Where Does It Come From? from Popular Science.